kmahon37/plex-dvr-waker/README.md

                         upon the first change it will wait the specified number of seconds before it updates the Task Scheduler 'wakeup' task with the next scheduled recording time.
                         (Minimum: 1 second)

-  --plexdata=PATH       (Default: %LOCALAPPDATA%) The path where Plex stores its local application data.

   --verbose             Prints all messages to standard output.
 ```